The Importance of Long-Term Treatment for Multiple Sclerosis

 • Vumerity™ (diroximel fumarate)

-For more information on long-term treatments for MS and how to select the treatment that is right for you, please see MSAA’s S.E.A.R.C.H.™ program.
+For more information on long-term treatments for MS and how to select the treatment that is right for you, please see MSAA’s Ultimate MS Treatment Guide.

 Individuals who experience a more steady progression of the disease from the onset, without periodic relapses and remissions, may be diagnosed with primary-progressive MS (PPMS).
 To date, only one disease-modifying therapy (Ocrevus) has been approved for the long-term treatment of this form of MS, although many experimental medications are being studied with PPMS in clinical trials.